xiaolin36/tdd-locker-robot/task/task-locker.md

 ## 取包
 - Given a ticket has not been used, When scanning the ticket, Then the locker can be released.

+>
+1. Given 17 available lockers, 2 tickets, When scanning the ticket, Then 18 available lockers, 1 tickets.

 - Given a ticket has been used already, When scanning the ticket, Then the locker cannot be released.

+>
+1. Given 17 available lockers, 2 tickets, When scanning the ticket,, Then 17 available lockers, 2 tickets.